 HIGH SCHOOL: Graduated from St. Mary's Catholic Secondary School in Hamilton, Ontario, but did not play her senior season due to her previous participation with the National Elite Development Academy (NEDA); NEDA was a national training center program that brought together the top 12 female developmental athletes from across Canada to train, live and attend high school in a central location (was hosted jointly by the city of Hamilton and McMaster University, and overseen by Canada Basketball) ... selected to join NEDA for her sophomore and junior years of high school before Academy closed in 2009 due to lack of funding; was youngest player selected for NEDA in 2007-08 (age 14) ... played for NEDA team (coached by Mark Walton) that competed against variety of opponents, including Canadian Interuniversity Sport (CIS) and Canadian Colleges Athletic Association (CCAA) teams, American junior college programs (NJCAA), American prep schools, and other international competition ... highlights of her NEDA career included: game-high 25 points in 2009 game vs. the Toronto Stealth of the semi-pro Women's Blue Chip Basketball League (WBCBL); 18 points in 2009 exhibition vs. Genesee Community College (N.Y.); 19 points in 2009 game vs. Oak Hill Academy (Va.); 19 points and 11 rebounds in 2008 exhibition vs. Monroe Community College (N.Y.); game-high 30 points in 2008 exhibition vs. Laurentian University (Sudbury, Ontario); averaged 16.3 points and 11.7 rebounds with three double-doubles in three-game 2008 exhibition series vs. Argentina U18 National Team; averaged 14.7 points and 6.7 rebounds per game at 2007 Laurentian University Invitational Tournament ... spent her freshman year at Centennial Collegiate & Vocational Institute (CCVI) in Guelph, Ontario.

-INTERNATIONAL COMPETITION: Five-time Canada Basketball selection and two-time international medalist ... youngest player ever selected for Canadian Senior National Team, making her debut in September 2009 at age 16 ... most recently played for Canada in 2012 London Olympics, helping her country to its first medal-round (quarterfinal) berth in 28 years in its first Olympic appearance since 2000; as second-youngest player in Olympic women's basketball tournament at age 19 (only 42 days older than Angola's Ana Goncalves), came off the bench in all six games, averaging 7.2 points, 3.8 rebounds and 2.2 assists per game with two double-figure scoring efforts during the tournament -- 14 points (and game-high eight rebounds) in 64-60 loss to eventual silver medalist France, and 11 points in 79-73 preliminary-round win over the world's sixth-ranked team, Brazil, that clinched Canada's quarterfinal berth ... suited up for Team Canada at 2010 FIBA World Championships in Czech Republic (Canada finished 12th); averaged 4.6 points and 3.9 rebounds in eight games at the tournament, including a near double-double (12p, 8r) in the second round against defending European champion France ... in July 2010, competed for Canada in four-game exhibition series against Chile and Sweden in British Columbia; averaged 9.5 points and 4.5 rebounds per game, with a .538 field goal percentage (14-of-26) and a .769 free throw percentage (10-of-13) in that four-game series which was part of Canada training camp before World Championship ... made Canadian Senior National Team debut at the FIBA Americas Championship in Cuiaba, Brazil, helping country to bronze medal (third-place finish) and berth in 2010 FIBA World Championships ... played in all five games for Canada in tournament, averaging 6.6 ppg. and 4.2 rpg., while finishing second on team in steals (1.2 spg.) and blocks (0.6 bpg.) ... earlier in the summer of 2009, suited up for Canadian Junior Women's National Team at FIBA U19 World Championships in Bangkok, Thailand, sparking team to its best-ever placement (fourth) -- reached semifinals before losing to USA squad co-captained by her future Notre Dame teammate, Skylar Diggins ... started all nine games in tournament, averaging 10.3 ppg. (second on team) and 6.1 rpg. (third on team), along with a team-high 1.4 spg. ... made international debut at age 15 (youngest player selected) for Canada's junior team at 2008 FIBA U18 Americas Championship in Buenos Aires, Argentina, pacing her nation to the silver medal (4-1 record); averaged 7.2 ppg., 5.8 rpg. and 1.0 spg. in the tournament.
+INTERNATIONAL COMPETITION: Five-time Canada Basketball selection and three-time international medalist ... youngest player ever selected for Canadian Senior National Team, making her debut in September 2009 at age 16 ... most recently earned silver medal with Team Canada at 2013 FIBA Americas Championship in Xalapa, Mexico, averaging 7.5 points and 5.0 rebounds per game with a .462 field goal percentage as her nation clinched a spot in the 2014 FIBA World Championships (Achonwa had 11 points, 10 rebounds in semifinal win over Puerto Rico that secured that World Championship berth) ... played for Canada in 2012 London Olympics, helping her country to its first medal-round (quarterfinal) berth in 28 years in its first Olympic appearance since 2000; as second-youngest player in Olympic women's basketball tournament at age 19 (only 42 days older than Angola's Ana Goncalves), came off the bench in all six games, averaging 7.2 points, 3.8 rebounds and 2.2 assists per game with two double-figure scoring efforts during the tournament -- 14 points (and game-high eight rebounds) in 64-60 loss to eventual silver medalist France, and 11 points in 79-73 preliminary-round win over the world's sixth-ranked team, Brazil, that clinched Canada's quarterfinal berth ... suited up for Team Canada at 2010 FIBA World Championships in Czech Republic (Canada finished 12th); averaged 4.6 points and 3.9 rebounds in eight games at the tournament, including a near double-double (12p, 8r) in the second round against defending European champion France ... in July 2010, competed for Canada in four-game exhibition series against Chile and Sweden in British Columbia; averaged 9.5 points and 4.5 rebounds per game, with a .538 field goal percentage (14-of-26) and a .769 free throw percentage (10-of-13) in that four-game series which was part of Canada training camp before World Championship ... made Canadian Senior National Team debut at the 2009 FIBA Americas Championship in Cuiaba, Brazil, helping country to bronze medal (third-place finish) and berth in 2010 FIBA World Championships ... played in all five games for Canada in tournament, averaging 6.6 ppg. and 4.2 rpg., while finishing second on team in steals (1.2 spg.) and blocks (0.6 bpg.) ... earlier in the summer of 2009, suited up for Canadian Junior Women's National Team at FIBA U19 World Championships in Bangkok, Thailand, sparking team to its best-ever placement (fourth) -- reached semifinals before losing to USA squad led by her current position coach at Notre Dame (associate head coach Carol Owens) ... named a third-team all-star at the FIBA U19 Worlds after starting all nine games in tournament, averaging 10.3 ppg. (second on team) and 6.1 rpg. (third on team), along with a team-high 1.4 spg. ... made international debut at age 15 (youngest player selected) for Canada's junior team at 2008 FIBA U18 Americas Championship in Buenos Aires, Argentina, pacing her nation to the silver medal (4-1 record); averaged 7.2 ppg., 5.8 rpg. and 1.0 spg. in the tournament.

-PERSONAL DATA: Last name is pronounced uh-CHAWN-wuh ... hometown is pronounced GWELF ... daughter of Marion and Manny Achonwa ... middle of three children ... older brother, Adrian, formerly played basketball at the University of Guelph (Ontario) ... consistently named to academic honor roll throughout her high school career ... in 2009, was selected as one of Guelph's "top 40 influential people under 40" by the Guelph Mercury ... currently enrolled in Notre Dame's top-ranked Mendoza College of Business as a management-consulting major ... some other Fighting Irish players who have worn No. 11 include program pioneer (and Academic All-America Hall of Famer) Carol Lally and standout point guards Sara Liebscher and Jeannine Augustin.
+PERSONAL DATA: Last name is pronounced uh-CHAWN-wuh ... hometown is pronounced GWELF ... daughter of Marion and Manny Achonwa ... middle of three children ... older brother, Adrian, played basketball at the University of Guelph (Ontario) ... academic honor roll pick throughout her high school career ... in 2009, was selected as one of Guelph's "top 40 influential people under 40" by the Guelph Mercury ... graduated in May 2014 from Notre Dame's top-ranked Mendoza College of Business with her bachelor's degree in management-consulting.